abhirath-a/portfolio-v4/README.md

 # Portfolio Website

-> A simple portfolio website using Astro, ReactJS, TailwindCSS, ShadcnUI, and MDX
+> A simple portfolio website using Astro, ReactJS, TailwindCSS, and ShadcnUI

 ## Features

-- ⚡ Fast start time using Astro.
+- ⚡ Fast start time + content using Astro.
 - 📦 MDX for beautiful content.
 - 🌈 ShadcnUI for beautiful UI.
 - 📊 Analytics with Partytown and Google Analytics